MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 Field | Use
 ------|-----
 **MATERIALIZED** | Materializes the source's data, which retains all data in memory and makes sources directly selectable.
-For more information, see [API Components &mdash; Materialized sources](/overview/api-components/#materialized-sources).
+For more information, see [Key Concepts &mdash; Materialized sources](/overview/key-concepts/#materialized-sources).
 _src_name_  | The name for the source.
 **IF NOT EXISTS**  | Do nothing (except issuing a notice) if a source with the same name already exists. _Default._
 **CONNECTION** _connection_info_ | Postgres connection parameters.
 See the Postgres documentation on [supported correction parameters](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS) for details.